maeda6uiui/misskey-weather-bot-2/weather-bot/README.md

 If you don't want to use GitHub Actions for some reason, then check the commands executed in `./github/workflows/deploy-lambda.yml`.
 It basically builds a Docker image, pushes it to an ECR repo, and updates the Lambda function with `aws lambda update-function-code`.

+---

+One thing you have to do before the bot functions properly, is to set access tokens to Parameter Store.
+You have to set the following parameters:

+- weather-api-access-token
+- misskey-access-token

+As the name suggests, they are the access token for Weather API and Misskey respectively.
+The parameters are created by Terraform with a dummy value in it, so update the value from AWS Management Console accordingly.